Business

 In July, it apologised to India’s TV9 Bharatvarsh for misinterpreting WhatsApp messages related to Pakistan.
 Earlier incidents include significant inaccuracies in reporting on American racial disputes in 2019 and misquotes regarding Donald Trump in 2021.

-There is a growing perception that foreign media outlets, including Washington Post, may be prioritising political agendas over journalistic integrity.
+There is a growing perception that foreign media outlets, including the Washington Post, may be prioritising political agendas over journalistic integrity.

 LIC, on the other hand, continues to enjoy widespread public trust across India.
 Established in 1956, it has safeguarded citizens’ savings and played a critical role in the country’s financial ecosystem.
 Its transparent policies and consistent performance have reinforced the public’s confidence.
 Millions of policyholders view it as a reliable and socially responsible institution.

-For Washington Post, the challenge is clear: reaffirm journalistic standards or risk further eroding credibility among an increasingly discerning Indian readership.
+For the Washington Post, the challenge is clear: reaffirm journalistic standards or risk further eroding credibility among an increasingly discerning Indian readership.

 Also Read: APSEZ Champions Sustainable Maritime Growth And Indigenous Innovation At India Maritime Week 2025